Russwater RPG Ruleset

 Goading Attack

-On a successful melee attack above a defending DC you goad the target into focusing on you.
+On a successful melee attack above a defending DC, you goad the target into focusing on you.
 The target has disadvantage on all attack rolls against targets other than you next round.

 Grapple